jkruse/dataflex-custom-component/README.md

 ### Changing browser support

 The build process will rewrite any ECMAScript syntax you use, that is not yet supported by the browsers you want your application to run in.
 To do this, it needs to know which browsers that is.
 This is based on a set of rules in ".browserslistrc".
-The template ships with a reasonable default, but you change it if you need to support older browsers, or if, say, you don't want to support Internet Explorer 11.
+The template ships with a reasonable default, but you change it if you need to support older browsers, or if you wish to narrow support to, say, only recent versions of Chrome, Edge, Firefox and Safari.
+Note that Internet Explorer 11 support is now off by default.
+If you need to support Internet Explorer 11, delete `not ie 11` from ".browserslistrc".
 Run this to see the list of browsers supported:

-    > npx browserslist
+    npx browserslist

 You can read about the syntax of ".browserslistrc" on the [Browserslist GitHub page](https://github.com/browserslist/browserslist#readme).